sophireaksoeng/sophireaksoeng/README.md

 # Hello, I'm Sophireak 🔴🛡️

 Welcome to my GitHub profile!
-I'm a passionate Red Team operator with a focus on **offensive security** and **cyber resilience**.
-I specialize in crafting secure, efficient, and scalable solutions to test and defend against cyber threats.
-I enjoy diving into the depths of cybersecurity, solving complex problems, and contributing to the open-source community.
+I'm a developer with a strong focus on cybersecurity and Red Team operations.
+My work revolves around building secure, efficient, and scalable software, with an emphasis on offensive security practices.
+I'm passionate about exploring vulnerabilities, simulating attacks, and working on solutions that strengthen systems against cyber threats.
+When I'm not coding, I'm diving deep into cybersecurity research, tackling real-world challenges, and contributing to open-source projects to help others in the field.

 ## 🚀 Technologies & Tools:
 - **Languages**: JavaScript (React.js, Node.js), Java, Python, Bash